ido90/Rewards-Deterioration-Detection/README.md

 If the distribution of the test statistic (for a valid environment) is known, then we can simply take its alpha percentile as the test-threshold, and it is guaranteed to satisfy the condition described above.
 In cases where the distribution is not known, it is common to use sampling based on bootstrap or Monte-Carlo method in order to approximate the distribution of the statistic.
-However, the rewards in our case are not i.i.d, while numerical methods usually rely on the data-samples being i.i.d in order to simulate new datasets by re-sampling.
+However, **the rewards in our case are not i.i.d, while numerical methods usually rely on the data-samples being i.i.d in order to simulate new datasets by re-sampling**.

-In the context of sequential tests, where tests are applied repetitively, it is common to refer to the "false-alarm rate", that is, the amount of time between false-alarms.
+In the context of **sequential tests**, where tests are applied repetitively, it is common to refer to the "false-alarm rate", that is, the amount of time between false-alarms.
 In our work we tune the test-threshold according to the criterion: "during h episodes of test on a valid environment, raise a false-alarm with probability lower than alpha".
 Many methods exist for tuning of tests-thresholds in sequential tests.
-However, even the methods that permit overlapping data between consecutive tests, usually do not permit correlated data as in our case.
+However, **even the methods that permit overlapping data between consecutive tests, usually do not permit correlated data as in our case**.

-We suggest a Bootstrap mechanism for False-Alarm Rate control (**BFAR**) that overcomes both difficulties described above.
+We suggest a Bootstrap mechanism for False-Alarm Rate control (**BFAR**) that **overcomes both difficulties described above**.
 The mechanism relies on the assumption that even though the time-steps are not i.i.d, the episodes are.
 It handles tests of various lengths, including in the middle of episodes, and also supports tuning of thresholds for multiple tests that run in parallel (as used both by the Mixed test described in the paper, and by multi-horizon tests as shown in the diagram above).